arkp88/pushups/README.md

 ### For Admin (You)

 1. **Upload Questions:**
-   - Click "Choose TSV File" or "Import from Google Drive"
+   - **Local Upload:** Click "Choose TSV File" to upload from your device (single or multiple files)
+   - **Google Drive:**
+     - Browse folders and select individual files
-   - Select your file(s)
+     - Select multiple files at once
+     - **Recursive Import:** Click "📥 Import All" on any folder to import ALL TSV files from that folder and all its subfolders with one click (up to 50 files)
+   - Review and deselect files before importing
-   - Enter a descriptive name
+   - Enter a descriptive name (optional)
    - Questions are imported and formatted automatically
    - Supports markdown (**bold**, *italic*) and HTML tags (`<br>`, `<hr>`)